Aim

 Breathing

-part of your body??!
-A deficiency of oxygen significantly reduces our
+any other part of your body??!
+A deficiency of oxygen

-our vision, and a return to clear vision requires a return to natural
+and a return to clear vision requires a return to natural breathing

 In my classes I give a simple test, and while everyone is concentrating